Investing is not easy. Not a few those who intend to invest their money in the hope of profit and even then lose money.

 - Bid: Offer requested by the stock buyer

-- Blue chip: A flagship collection of professional companies with good reputation and easy to trade.
+- Blue chip: A flagship collection of professional companies with the good reputation and easy to trade.

 - Broker: Company or person who works as an intermediary between investors and companies in the world of buying and selling shares